Greg Martin (entrepreneur): Career

 At age 16, while still in high school, Martin ran the local dial-up Internet service provider.
 After graduating high school, he moved to Dallas, Texas, to work as a network engineer.

 In his mid-twenties, he taught a computer security course for NASA.
 During this time he also acted as a cyber-security advisor for the U.S. Secret Service and the Federal Bureau of Investigation (FBI), helping the organizations track and shut down criminal networks.

 In 2009, Martin became a cyber-security consultant for leading SIEM company ArcSight (which was later acquired by Hewlett-Packard).

 In 2012, he left HP (Arcsight) and founded cloud computing security company ThreatStream Inc. (now known as Anomali), in Redwood City, California.

 In 2015, Martin launched cloud security and artificial intelligence company JASK in San Francisco.

-Martin currently resides in Austin, TX with his family and is the CEO of Ghost Security Inc.
+In 2022, Martin co-founded cybersecurity company Ghost Security, based in Austin, Texas, where he is chief executive officer.
+Martin resides in Austin, Texas with his family.

 Boards

-Martin serves as an independent board director of SOC Prime Inc, Advisory Board of Anomali, Inc. and Acalvio Technologies.
+Martin is an independent board director of SOC Prime Inc, Advisory Board of Anomali, Inc. and Acalvio Technologies.

-Patents

-Martin was awarded two United States patents in computer and network security: